brianrabern/munroGo/README.md

 1. Clone the repository down to your local machine
 2. CD into the new project directory
-3. Run docker volume create mongo-data3
+3. Run docker volume create mongo-data
 4. Run docker compose build
 5. Run docker compose up
-6. Run docker exec -it munro-go-fastapi-1 /bin/bash
+6. Run docker exec -it munro-go-fastapi-1 /bin/bash (or somehow get into the container for munro-go-fastapi-1)
 7. Run python seed_db.py
 8. Start bagging those Munros!